Tx270/Theory-Visualizer/README.md

-# Musical Scale and Chord Visualizer
+# Musical Scale and Chord Visualizer for mobile

-A web-based app that helps users practice musical scales and chords by visualizing them on the guitar.
+A web-based mobile app that helps users practice musical scales and chords by visualizing them on the guitar.
 It also has a game mode to teach the users notes on the freatboard.

 ## Features